 Existing law creates the Office of Finance in the Office of the Governor consisting of the Director of the Office, the Division of Internal Audits and the Budget Division.
-(NRS 223.400) This bill creates the Nevada Office of the Inspector General.
-Section 6 of this bill provides that the Nevada Office of the Inspector General consists of the Inspector General and any person employed in the Office of the Inspector General.
-Section 6 also requires the Governor to appoint the Inspector General for a term of 4 years from a list of candidates submitted by the Legislative Commission.
-Section 8 of this bill: (1) requires the Inspector General to appoint a Deputy Inspector General and a Special Counsel who are in the unclassified service of this State; and (2) authorizes the Inspector General, within the limits of available money, to employ such persons in the classified service of this State as he or she deems necessary to provide an appropriate staff for the Office.
+(NRS 223.400) This bill creates the Nevada Office of the Inspector General as an independent agency.
+Sections 2-6 of this bill define terms related to the Nevada Office of the Inspector General.
+Section 7 of this bill creates the Nevada Office of the Inspector General consisting of the Inspector General and any person employed in the Office.
+Section 7 also requires the Governor to appoint the Inspector General for a term of 4 years from a list of candidates submitted by the Legislative Commission.
+Section 8 of this bill requires the Inspector General to administer provisions of law governing the Office of the Inspector General.
+Section 9 of this bill: (1) requires the Inspector General to appoint a Deputy Inspector General and a Special Counsel who are in the unclassified service of the State; and (2) authorizes the Inspector General, within the limits of available money, to employ such persons in the classified service of the State as he or she deems necessary to provide an appropriate staff for the Office and to enter into contracts with certain professionals for professional services related to the functions of the Office

-Section 9 of this bill requires the Inspector General to submit a quarterly report to the Governor and the Director of the Legislative Counsel Bureau setting forth any findings, conclusions or recommendations relating to an audit, investigation, inspection or review.
-Section 11 of this bill transfers from the Division of Internal Audits to the Inspector General the requirement to establish a telephone number to receive information relating to abuse, fraud and waste with respect to the use of public money.
-Section 11 also: (1) requires a state agency or local government, upon request by the Inspector General, to cooperate with and provide assistance to the Inspector General in carrying out his or her duties; and (2) makes any person who willfully resists, prevents, impedes or interferes in the performance of the duties of the Nevada Office of the Inspector General guilty of a category [E] E felony.
-Section 12 of this bill authorizes the Inspector General to issue subpoenas.
-Sections 10, 13 and 19 of this bill provide for the confidentiality of: (1) any record maintained by the Inspector General during an investigation; and (2) the identity of any whistleblower.
-Otherwise, section 13 provides that [the reports] a report of the Inspector General must be made available to the public [1] annually.
-Section 16 of this bill makes it a category [C] E felony to retaliate against this whistleblower | certain persons who file a lawful complaint concerning fraud, waste, abuse or corruption within a state agency or local government.
+Section 10 of this bill requires the Inspector General to submit a report to the Governor and the Director of the Legislative Counsel Bureau, on at least a quarterly basis or at the Governor's request, setting forth any findings, conclusions or recommendations relating to an audit, investigation, inspection or review conducted by the Inspector General.
+Sections 11 and 27 of this bill transfer from the Division of Internal Audits to the Inspector General the requirement to establish a telephone number to receive information relating to abuse, fraud and waste with respect to the use of public money by state agencies.
+Section 12 of this bill: (1) requires a state agency or local government, upon request by the Inspector General, to cooperate with and provide assistance to the Inspector General in carrying out his or her duties; and (2) makes any person who willfully prevents, impairs or prohibits the performance of the duties of the Inspector General guilty of a category E felony.
+Section 13 of this bill authorizes the Inspector General to issue subpoenas.
+Sections 11, 14 and 21 of this bill provide for the confidentiality of: (1) any record maintained by the Inspector General during an investigation; and (2) the identity of any whistleblower.
+Otherwise, section 14 requires a report of the Inspector General to be made available to the public annually.
+Section 15 of this bill requires the Legislative Auditor to review a representative sample of the audits, investigations and reviews conducted by the Office for conformance with professional standards at least once every 3 years.
+Section 16 of this bill creates the Nevada Inspector General's Fund as a special revenue fund without reversion to the State General

+Section 17 of this bill makes it a category E felony to retaliate against certain persons who file a lawful complaint concerning fraud, waste, abuse or corruption within a state agency or local government.